GeorgiaHunt89/README-Generator/readme.md

 - Inquirer

 ## Application Walkthrough Video
-Walkthrough video demonstrating how to create a README file in Intergrated Terminal.
+The following video link demonstrates how to create a README file in Intergrated Terminal.
 [README Application Walkthrough](https://www.loom.com/share/d64d78b78b124a44a0c9ace529b73d24)

 ## Contributors
 Georgia Hunt, if you would like to be a contributing partner please contact me via the email listed below.